 St. Olaf Sponsored Semester Programs

 India offers tremendous opportunities to study ecology and consider ways in which humans practice agriculture and health care.
 Participants in the Biology in South India Program complete two independent research projects on topics related to rural health care, leprosy, emerging diseases, agriculture, mountain ecology, and human/wildlife interactions.
-Prerequisites: BIO 150 Evolutionary Foundations of Biodiversity.
+Prerequisite: BIO 150 Evolutionary Foundations of Biodiversity.

-Student Teaching Abroad (Fall Semester)
+Student Teaching in India (Fall Semester)

 Under the direction of licensed teachers, participants can complete student teaching assignments in these international schools: